-23.6 ID Locations
+22.6 ID Locations

 Eight memory locations (200000h-200007h) are designated as ID locations, where the user can store checksum or other code identification numbers.
-These locations are both readable and writable during normal execution through the TBLRD and TBLWT instructions or during program/verify.
+These locations are both readable and writable during normal execution through the TBLRD instruction; during program/verify these locations are readable and writable.
 The ID locations can be read when the device is code-protected.

-23.7 In-Circuit Serial Programming
+22.7 In-Circuit Serial Programming

-PIC18F2420/2520/4420/4520 devices can be serially programmed while in the end application circuit.
+PIC18F2X1X/4X1X microcontrollers can be serially programmed while in the end application circuit.
 This is simply done with two lines for clock and data and three other lines for power, ground and the programming voltage.
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.

-23.8 In-Circuit Debugger
+22.8 In-Circuit Debugger

-When the DEBUG configuration bit is programmed to a 'o', the In-Circuit Debugger functionality is enabled.
+When the DEBUG configuration bit is programmed to a '0', the In-Circuit Debugger functionality is enabled.
 This function allows simple debugging functions when used with MPLAB® IDE.
 When the microcontroller has this feature enabled, some resources are not available for general use.
-Table 23-4 shows which resources are required by the background debugger.
+Table 22-4 shows which resources are required by the background debugger.

-TABLE 23-4: DEBUGGER RESOURCES
+TABLE 22-4: DEBUGGER RESOURCES